 Global Education Office (GEO) Scholarship Policy and Requirements

 You are invited to apply for all of the Global Education Office (GEO) scholarships for which you qualify.
 The Global Education Office (GEO) is committed to assisting as many students as possible.
-Therefore, priority will be given to students who have not received previous funding from the Global Education Office (GEO).
-In addition, if selected for an award, each applicant will only receive one scholarship per application cycle.
+Therefore, preference will be given to students with financial need and/or who have not received previous funding from the Global Education Office (GEO).

-Global Education Office (GEO) scholarship recipients are required to complete a #MasonAbroad Stories interview upon the completion of their program as well as one additional activity.
-This can include writing a blog post or reflection, sharing photographs, assisting with on-campus events and activities, speaking to future program participants via email, making a video, or another activity of your choice.
+Global Education Office (GEO) scholarship recipients are required to submit one High-Quality video or photo from their time abroad and participate in one GEO activity upon their return.
+This can include writing a blog post or reflection, sharing photographs, assisting with on-campus events and activities, speaking to future program participants via email, or another activity of your choice.

 If you have any further questions, please contact Kris Crassweller at email@example.com